tikarams/CKKS_Parameter/README.md

 # CKKS_Parameter
-#This file is created to write the encryption paramters of CKKS encryption scheme.
+#This file is created to write the encryption paramters of CKKS encryption scheme.<br />
 #The following parameters are used in Ophenfhe library for 128 bit security.<br />
 #Error sampled from gaussion distribution with standard deviation 3.2 and <br />
 #Secret sampled from uniform ternary distribution.